Muhammad-Talhas/data-sweeper/README.md

 # Data Sweeper

-A simple mood tracking application built with Python, UV, and Streamlit.
+A simple data sweeper application built with Python, UV, and Streamlit.

 ## Getting Started